 First-year Admissions Requirements

 Each year, over 20,000 people apply to be among approximately 5,900 entering students.
-Before you can be considered for freshman admission, you must complete:
+Before you can be considered for first-year admission, you must complete:

 - 18 units of high-school course work